undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 The town itself is a well-preserved Renaissance core: an arcaded square, a Renaissance and Baroque chateau, and the long Schwarzenberg connection (the family held the estate 1660–1920).
 The ponds are now run by Rybářství Třeboň a.s., which produces around 2,900 tonnes of fish a year, mostly carp, sold under a protected geographical designation.

-Třeboň is also a peat spa town — the first modern spa opened in 1883, using local peat (slatina) for musculoskeletal and rheumatic treatment.
+Třeboň is also a peat spa town.
+The first modern spa opened in 1883, using local peat (slatina) for musculoskeletal and rheumatic treatment.
 The flat terrain makes it exceptional cycling country.

 When to go